September 09, 2017

 There are no wrong answers, so jump in and get started!
 You’ll never know how great you might feel if you don’t take that first step.

-If you want to learn more about how to break bad habits and stick to new ones, click here for summaries of two highly recommended books:
+If you want to learn more about how to break bad habits and stick to new ones, click here for summaries of two books that I highly recommend:

 The Power Of Habit, by Charles Duhigg